fsziegler/Configurations/Configure EC2 for LAMP Usage.md

     * You must create a password for the MySQL server when prompted
     * You must check "apache2" for the phpmyadmin web interface when prompted for "Web server to reconfigure automatically"
     * Click on "Yes" when prompted "Configure database for phpmyadmin with dbconfig-common?"
+    * You must enter the MySQL password for phpmyadmin
-    * You must create a password for the MySQL server when prompted
+    * You must create a password for phpmyadmin when prompted "MySQL application password for phpmyadmin:"

 Once these installations are complete, you should be able to browse to your instance's IP address and see the "Apache2 Ubuntu Default Page".
 If you append '/phpmyadmin' to the IP address, you should see the "Welcome to phpMyAdmin" page.
 The user name is root, and the password is whatever you entered when you ran `setup_lamp.sh`.